 However, when I feed my “like” flame, my husband notices the change in my demeanor, which often sparks his “like” fire toward me.
 As we rebuild habits of thinking well of each other and enjoying life together again, we remember why we liked each other to begin with.
 It reminds me of a verse in Revelation 2, when John encourages the Church to remember Christ as our first love and do the works we did at first.
 I love how this encouragement applies to marriage.
 As we remember the things we did when “like” first grew into love, God rights our perspectives and rekindles affection in our hearts.

 [Focus on the Family is dedicated to bringing healing and restoration to couples who are struggling in their marriage.
-But God’s design for marriage never included abuse, violence or physical pain.
-Even emotional abuse can bruise a person’s heart, mind and soul.
+But God’s design for marriage never included abuse, violence or coercive control.
+Even emotional abuse can bruise or severely harm a person’s heart, mind and soul.
 If you are in an abusive relationship, go to a safe place and call the National Domestic Violence Hotline at 1-800-799-7233 or visit them online at thehotline.org.]